cazguru/simple-router/README.md

 # Simple Router
-A Simple JavaScript Router Library
+A Simple JavaScript Router Library, that lets you navigate between web pages without full page reload and converts your site to a Single Page Application 🤯

 ## Installation